 And what’s worse is that when you spot a noticeable crack in your blender jar.
 And it’s more disheartening is that when you see your favorite smoothie or shake ending up leaking out of the jar.

 If you think that the cracks are not reason enough to replace your current blender with a new one, then you can fix them.
+You can also read our post about some of the tips for pureeing soups and other hot liquids using a blender here.

 Why may blender jars break?